Kalamazoo Public Library: Services and technology

 The Kalamazoo Public Library is technology friendly.
 All of the catalog data are computer based.
 The library also offers computers for use by patrons for finding books, accessing the internet, playing games, and word processing.
 The library also offers computer training classes for those who are not familiar with the internet, computer, software, or digital media use.

-The library provides a free WiFi network for patrons who bring their own laptop or other device to the library.
+The library provides a free WiFi network for patrons.
 Digital titles (including e-books and audiobooks) are available for check-out through the library website (at the library or remotely).

 In 2014, the library opened the 'Idea Lab', formerly known as 'The Hub', which is a digital media lab open to the public for digitizing photos and video, producing podcasts, preserving old vinyl records, cassettes and VHS tapes, and other services.